 The Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012 (RESTORE Act) established the Gulf Coast Ecosystem Restoration Council (Council) as an independent federal entity.
 Under the Spill Impact Component of the RESTORE Act, commonly referred to as “Bucket 3”, 30 percent of the funds in the Gulf Coast Restoration Trust Fund (Trust Fund) are disbursed to the five Gulf Coast States.

 In order for the Spill Impact Component funds to be disbursed to a State or their administrative agent, the RESTORE Act requires each State to develop a State Expenditure Plan (SEP) and submit it to the Council Chairperson for approval.
 These projects, programs, and activities will be implemented in a manner consistent with the requirements of the RESTORE Act, as well as the goals and objectives of the Comprehensive Plan.

-On March 17, 2016, the Council updated guidelines that describe the required elements of a State Expenditure Plan (or SEP), the process for submitting a SEP, and the standards by which the Chairperson will evaluate the SEP.
-The Guidelines also describe the requirements for a Planning SEP authorized by the RESTORE Act Spill Impact Component Planning Allocation Final Rule (80 FR 1584).
-The guidelines are available by clicking on the link below.
+On March 17, 2016, the Council updated the Guidelines for State Expenditure Plans describing the required elements, the submittal process, and the Council Chairperson evaluation standards.
+In addition, the guidelines describe the requirements for a Planning SEP authorized by the RESTORE Act Spill Impact Component Planning Allocation Final Rule (80 FR 1584).

 The RESTORE Act provides the scope of activities eligible for funding under the Spill Impact Component.
 As described in the Act, these activities can include: